Go here to see other ways you can donate to UCHM!

 Raise funds for UCHM every time you shop!
 Did you know that Kroger changed their Community Rewards Program, by making it EASIER for YOU?
 Please visit our 'Ways To Support UCHM' page to learn how you might be affected-- and how you can help.
 Thank you!

-As we round out our 41st Year, we continue classes with the goal of nourishing your mind, body, and spirit in our Health & Wellness program.
+UCHM hopes to nourish your mind, body, and spirit in our Health & Wellness program.
 Our popular Tai Chi class, held at The UCHM Community Center (150 S. State Street) is a great way to energize your Mondays!
-The Fall Tai Chi class is a 6-week session ($75) and runs October 19 - November 30.
-To learn more about Tai Chi and the class offering, please visit the class flyer here, or call us at 893-0346 with any questions.
-Happy Tai Chi-ing!
+The classes operate as a 6-week session ($75), with the next session beginning on May 23, 2016.
+To learn more about Tai Chi and the class offering, please call us at 893-0346.

 United Crescent Hills Ministries (UCHM) provides services to seniors, youth, and emergency assistance programs for residents of the Crescent Hill, Clifton, Clifton Heights, and Butchertown neighborhoods of Metro Louisville, Kentucky.
 UCHM is highly involved and vested in the communities where we provide, with help from the generous contributions from our donors, member churches, and volunteers.